 Want more tips?

-The above strategies can help you stay focused on employee recognition not only around year-end holidays like Thanksgiving, but all year long.
+The above strategies can help you stay focused on employee recognition not just on Employee Appreciation Day, but all year long.
 Subscribe to the Robert Half newsletter to get more great ideas on staff management and other topics, delivered straight to your inbox.